tagcode/Lexical.FileSystem/README.md

 // Reserve 2048 from shared pool
 ms1.CreateFile("file1", new byte[2048]);

-// Not enough for anohter 3048, throws FileSystemExceptionOutOfDiskSpace ms2.CreateFile("file2", new byte[2048]);
+// Not enough for another 3048, throws FileSystemExceptionOutOfDiskSpace ms2.CreateFile("file2", new byte[2048]);
 ```